• Skip to primary navigation

 Riedel has a range of whiskey-specific glasses that maximise the sensory experience.

-They take into account factors like alcohol content, age, and region, ensuring their glassware amplifies the unique properties of each whiskey.
+They take into account factors like alcohol content, age, and region, making sure their glassware amplifies the unique properties of each whiskey.

 Both Glencairn and Riedel focus on comfort too.